First Time in SF?

 Where to Stay

-For first-timers, Union Square puts you in the center of it all — close to cable cars, shopping, and transit.
-Fisherman’s Wharf is walkable and touristy, but convenient.
+For first-timers, Union Square puts you in the center.
+Close to cable cars, shopping, and transit.
+Fisherman’s Wharf is walkable and touristy.
 For a more local feel, try the Mission District or Hayes Valley.
-If you want waterfront views, the Embarcadero is hard to beat.
+For waterfront views, the Embarcadero.

 What to Eat